 Theory

 We are interested in the study of neurocognitive mechanisms underlying the psychological processes described above and in genetic associations with these processes.
 Regarding the latter, we found that heavy drinking carriers of the G-Allele in the OPRM1 gene showed stronger cue-induced craving (Van den Wildenberg et al., 2007) and stronger automatic approach tendencies for alcohol, as well as for other appetitive stimuli (Wiers et al., 2009, Genes Brain Behav).
 We are currently studying genetic correlates of attentional bias as well (Sara Pieters).
-In addition to cognitive measures we use psychophysiological indices of underlying processes (e.g. eye movements, Schoenmakers et al., 2008; Friese et al., 2010), EEG and fMRI (see papers Cousijn et al; Gladwin et al; Korucuoglu et al; Kaag et al; Schulte et al).
-SEE UNDER PUBLICATIONS.
+In addition to cognitive measures we use psychophysiological indices of underlying processes (e.g. eye movements, Schoenmakers et al., 2008; Friese et al., 2010), EEG and fMRI (see papers Cousijn et al; Gladwin et al; Korucuoglu et al; Kaag et al; Schulte et al), and several papers from the ENIGMA consortium.

 From the general perspective outlined above, we have developed new interventions, aimed at reducing the influence of impulsive processes on behavior, and to increase the influence of reflective/control processes .
-This can be done by varieties of so called cognitive bias modification (CBM) interventions, such as attentional re-training (alcohol: Schoenmakers et al., 2007; 2010; Rinck, Wiers et al., in press JCCP), cigarette smoking: Elfeddali et al 2016), or through approach-bias re-training (Wiers et al., 2010; 2011; Eberl et a 2013a,b; Rinck, Wiers et al., in press JCCP).
+This can be done by varieties of so called cognitive bias modification (CBM) interventions, such as attentional re-training (alcohol: Schoenmakers et al., 2007; 2010; Rinck, Wiers et al., 2018), cigarette smoking: Elfeddali et al 2016), or through approach-bias re-training (Wiers et al., 2010; 2011; Eberl et a 2013a,b; Rinck, Wiers et al., 2018; Manning et al 2021).
 We also work on increasing executive control (e.g., Houben et al, 2011).
-We currently run studies where we will test combinations of different new interventions (van Deursen).
-For a reviews of training-studies in addiction and related psychopathology, see Wiers et al (2013, Clinical Psychological Science; 2018 Journal of Studies on Alcohol and Drugs.
+For a reviews of training-studies in addiction and related psychopathology, see Wiers et al (2013, Clinical Psychological Science; 2018 Journal of Studies on Alcohol and Drugs).
 Note that when synthesizing research on interventions, it is crucial to distinguish between proof of principle (PoP) studies in volunteers and RCTs in patients, which represent different phases of the experimental medicine approach to intervention-development (Sheeran et al., 2017; Wiers et al., 2018).
 Once separated, the pattern is clear: PoP studies have short-lived effects on behavior, in case the targeted bias is successfully changed and RCTs in which CT is added to treatment result in long-term clinical effects (about 10% reduction in relapse one year later, an effect size similar to medication for alcohol use disorders, see Wiers et al., 2018a,b).
-This conclusion was corroborated by our recent Bayesian individual patient data meta-analysis including clinical RCTs only (Boffo et al in press Neuropsychology Review), while it was clear that further research is needed.
+This conclusion was corroborated by our recent Bayesian individual patient data meta-analysis including clinical RCTs only (Boffo et al in 2019 Neuropsychology Review), while it was clear that further research is needed.

 2007 UM Esther van den Wildenberg.
 Cognitive and biological individual differences in problematic alcohol use.